Should I apply as an international or domestic student?

 Hiram College uses the Common Application.
 Detailed instructions are available online for:

-- International first-year and transfer students
+- International transfer students

 How do I pay the application fee?

 Hiram College will waive the application fee for international students applying with the Common Application.

 - First-year candidates may apply for fall (August) semester and spring (January) semesters.